framps/golang_tutorial/README.md

 13. trafficLight - traffic light simulation of two trafficlights using channels and go routines.
 Can use real LEDs on a Raspberry using GPIOs and/or simulate LEDs on a monitor.
 See [here](https://www.linux-tips-and-tricks.de/raspiTrafficLight.mp4) a small video.
 14. types - Samples for the different types in go
 15. utf8 - Sample for utf8 handling in go
 16. sitemap - Sample how to use gos lightweight threading (goroutines).
-Actually it's the implementation of a website crawler which generates a sitemap for a website.
+Actually it's the implementation of a website crawler which generates a sitemap.xml for a website.
 Used by the author for his websites.